quocti2003/MasterReactJS/README.md

 - **Hebrew Scripts**: Square, Cursive, Rashi, Ashkenazi
 - **And many more...**

-## 🤝 Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - FPT Academy for project guidance